 - If the cartridge is really dirty, use a filter cleaner.
 Follow the manufacturer’s instructions.

 - If the cartridge is really, really dirty, soak it in filter cleaner overnight.
 To do so, use a five-gallon bucket or clean plastic trash can, and make sure the cartridges are completely submerged in the water and cleaner mixture.

 - Return the cartridges to the filter and secure them in place.

 - Replace the filter top and tighten the clamp or assembly.

 - Next, check the O-ring on the filter tank.
 If it’s in good shape, lightly apply some lubricant to keep it that way.
 If it’s dry-rotted, deformed, stretched, or appears worn out, replace it.
 Because wear and tear are common, it’s always a good idea to replace the tank O-ring at each cleaning.

-- Turn the system back on and open the air-relief valve to release any excess air in the system.
+- With the air relief valve open to release air from the filter tank, turn the system back on.
 Keep the valve open until a steady stream of water sprays from it, then close.